Beaches on the Sonoma Coast

-Breathtaking California beaches, rugged coastline, legendary Pacific Coast Highway (known as Highway 1 to locals), and picturesque villages — Bodega Bay, Jenner, Timber Cove, The Sea Ranch, and Gualala — are all part of the Sonoma Coast.
+Breathtaking California beaches, rugged coastline, the legendary Pacific Coast Highway (known as Highway 1 to locals), and picturesque villages — Bodega Bay, Jenner, Timber Cove, The Sea Ranch, and Gualala — are all part of the Sonoma Coast.

 The more than 55 miles of shoreline that make up Sonoma County's western border are rugged, dramatic, unbelievably scenic, and quite diverse.

 Despite its great beauty, Sonoma's coast is approachable.
-It's perfect for relaxing, taking a hike, camping, fishing, sunbathing, flying a kite, building driftwood castles, studying tide pools, riding horseback on the beach, enjoying a romantic picnic or watching the sun set and the stars come out.
+It's perfect for relaxing, taking a hike, camping, fishing, sunbathing, flying a kite, building driftwood castles, studying tide pools, riding horseback on the beach, enjoying a romantic picnic, or watching the sun set and the stars come out.

-Here are a few fabulous beaches to enjoy on your visit.
+Here are a few fabulous beaches to enjoy on your visit:

 It's the kind of beach where you'll stroll along looking for washed-up treasure, peer with fascination into tide pools, and catch sight of migrating whales.
 Gulls, sandpipers, and other seabirds peck at the wave line for tasty morsels, and — near the river's mouth — a colony of harbor seals is great fun to watch.

 For a coastal hike you'll never forget, hop onto the Kortum Trail on the bluffs above the beach.
 Always gorgeous, Kortum is particularly so in summer, when the surrounding seagrass has turned golden and is dotted with pink pennyroyal, golden California poppy, and stark red paintbrush.

-Just north of Bodega Bay on Highway 1, popular Salmon Creek Beach attracts surfers, and if the waves are high you'll witness some spectacular moves.
-South Beach is notable for its nearly two miles of beautiful, uninterrupted sand and dunes; it's a haven for picnics, surf fishing, beachcombing, snoozing in the sun, or surfing.
+North Salmon Creek Beach attracts surfers, and if the waves are high you'll witness some spectacular moves.
+South Salmon Creek Beach is notable for its nearly two miles of beautiful, uninterrupted sand and dunes; it's a haven for picnics, surf fishing, beachcombing, snoozing in the sun, or surfing.

 As you walk you can construct driftwood castles, run up and down sand dunes, hunt for sea glass, collect shells, try your hand at fishing (depending on the season), enjoy the views, or just sit and daydream.
 You might also enjoy walking up-river to the freshwater marsh (or beyond to the redwood grove populated by bristling sword ferns and rhododendrons), or take a hike along the Bluff Trail.

-Sea Ranch Coastal Access Trails
+Sea Ranch Coastal Access Trails, Sea Ranch

-Five trails ranging from one-quarter mile to two-thirds of a mile lead to beaches—Black Point, Pebble Beach, Stengel Beach, Shell Beach, and Walk On Beach.
-Most beaches are secluded, offering opportunities for fishing, whale-watching, and picnics while enjoying the feeling of “getting away from it all.”
-And the 3-mile-long Bluff Top Trail takes you along the headlands overlooking the ocean, from Walk on Beach to the 195-acre Gualala Point Regional Park.
+Five trails ranging from one-quarter mile to two-thirds of a mile lead to beaches: Black Point, Pebble Beach, Stengel Beach, Shell Beach, and Walk On Beach.
+Most beaches are secluded, offering opportunities for fishing, whale-watching, and picnics while enjoying the feeling of 'getting away from it all.'
+And the three-mile-long Bluff Top Trail takes you along the headlands overlooking the ocean, from Walk On Beach to the 195-acre Gualala Point Regional Park.

-Access points from 35050 to 40101 Highway 1, The Sea Ranch, 707-785-2377
+Details: Access points from 35050 to 40101 Highway 1, The Sea Ranch

-Doran Regional Park
+Doran Regional Park, Bodega Bay

 Protected as it is by Bodega Bay, Doran's calm waters rank among the county's safest for swimming.
-You can launch a kayak or a speedboat from a jetty at the harbor's mouth, take a lovely walk on dozens of trails (including the avian fancier's favorite, the Bird Walk Coastal Access Trail, or pitch a tent (no hookups for RVs).
+You can launch a kayak or a speedboat from a jetty at the harbor's mouth, take a lovely walk on dozens of trails - including the avian fancier's favorite, the Bird Walk Coastal Access Trail.

-201 Doran Beach Road, Bodega Bay, 707-565-2041
+Details: Doran Regional Park, 201 Doran Beach Road, Bodega Bay

 Written by Sonoma Insider Suzie Rodriguez.